 Please note that lodging for this route (Tianchi Cabin) is normally done by a lottery process run by the Forestry Bureau: https://tconline.forest.gov.tw/room/

-- No permits required: Chongde Trail, Taroko Terrace Trail, Dekalun Trail, Dali-Datong Trail, Xiaozhuilu Trail, Shakadang Trail, Eternal Spring (Changchun) Shrine, Buluowan Lower Terrace- Meander Core Trail, Buluowan Upper Terrace Trail, Swallow Grotto, Tunnel of Nine Turns (Jiuqudong), Lushui Trail, Lushui-Wenshan Trail, Baiyang Trail, Lianhua Pond Trail, Huoran Pavilion Trail, Mt.
+- No permits required: Chongde Trail, Taroko Terrace Trail, Dekalun Trail, Dali-Datong Trail, Xiaozhuilu Trail, Shakadang Trail, Eternal Spring (Changchun) Shrine, Buluowan Lower Terrace- Meander Core Trail, Buluowan Upper Terrace Trail, Swallow Grotto, Tunnel of Nine Turns (Jiuqudong), Lushui Trail, Lushui-Wenshan Trail, Baiyang Trail, Huoran Pavilion Trail, Mt.
 Hehuan Main Peak, Mt.
 Hehuan East Peak, Mt.
 Hehuanjian, Mt.
 Pingfeng, Mt.
-Shimen, Mt.
-Shimen North Peak and Xiaoqilai.
+Shimen, and Mt.
+Shimen North Peak.

 Park Access Permit required: Zhuilu Old Road, Mt.
 Qingshui, Mt.
 Yangtou.

 Mountain Access Permit required: Hehuan North Peak, Hehuan West Peak, Nenggao Historic Trail (not including Mt.
-Qilai South Peak).
+Qilai South Peak), and Xiaoqilai.